fsprojects/Paket/docs/content/Dependencies_file.md

 The Paket.dependencies file
 ===========================

-The `Paket.dependencies` file is used to specify reules regarding your application's dependencies.
+The `Paket.dependencies` file is used to specify rules regarding your application's dependencies.

-It uses a similar syntax to that of [bundler](http://bundler.io/)'s GEMfile:
+It uses a similar syntax to that of [bundler](http://bundler.io/)'s [Gemfile](http://bundler.io/gemfile.html):

     source "http://nuget.org/api/v2"